geoscixyz/em/content/maxwell3_fdem/circuitmodel_for_eminduction/index.rst

 .. topic:: Purpose

   The basic principles for EM induction were outlined in CITExxx.
 Here we use an equivalent electric circuit model consisting of three loops to represent that process.
-We derive the  inductive response function in terms of circuits, mutual and self-inductance, and coupling.
+We derive theinductive response function in terms of circuits, mutual and self-inductance, and coupling.
 Widgets are developed to help physical understanding.
-The response functions for many  practical geophysical surveys resemble that from the circuit model and  hence much intuition about EM signals can be obtained using this analysis.
+The response functions for manypractical geophysical surveys resemble that from the circuit model andhence much intuition about EM signals can be obtained using this analysis.

 The basic EM  survey is shown in :numref:`Concepts_3loops`.
 The time varying magnetic field (referred to as the primary field) in the Tx induces currents in the conductor.
 Those currents produce a secondary field that can be recorded at the receiver.

 .. figure:: ./images/Concepts_3loops.png
     :align: center
     :scale: 60%
     :name: Concepts_3loops

     Conceptual diagrams for EM inductions.
 Top panel shows excitation of the conductor using induction, and botton panel shows corresponding 3-loops system.

 From :ref:`faraday`, we establish the link between EMF (:math:`\mathcal{E}`, voltage), and time varying flux (:math:`\Phi_b`).
-Below diagram illustrates how EMF could be generated from time-varying flux (:math:`\mathcal{E}= - \frac{d \Phi_b}{dt}  = \imath \omega \Phi_b`).
-The EMF (voltage) produces a current in the loop.
+Below diagram illustrates how EMF could be generated from time-varying flux (:math:`\mathcal{E}= -
+\frac{d \Phi_b}{dt}  = \imath \omega \Phi_b`).
+The EMF (voltage) produces a
+current in the loop.

 .. figure:: ./images/EMF.png
     :align: center
     :scale: 60%
     :name: EMF

 The circuit model is now understood as follows:

-- Loop 1: is the transmitter (Tx) .
+- Loop 1: is the transmitter (Tx).
   It has a time varying current (I1 e^iwt) and hence produces a time varying field everywhere in space.

 - Loop 2: represents the conductive body.
   The time varying flux generates currents in the conductor (:math:`I_2 e^{\imath \omega t}`).
 These time varying currents produce a time varying field everywhere in space.

 - Loop 3: is the receiver (Rx).
 The measured EMF, :math:`\mathcal{E}^t` is